UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/General-Examples/full-node-mpi-job/README.md

 ## Companion MPI Script

 The following C script was used to create the executable for this example.
-This is included in the example archive available for download above.
+This is included in the example available for download above.

-C script:
+#### C script:
 ```
 #include <mpi.h>
 #include <stdio.h>